piperun/chenron/README.md

 - AI-assisted tagging (local or via API)
 - JSON import/export for power users.

-These will not be versionned differently from the current focus area.
+These will not be versioned differently from the current focus area.

 Once these features are implemented we will transition to 2.x.

 ---

 *This project was built with AI assistance.*